kubeflow/website/content/docs/gke/gcp-e2e.md

 to deploy Kubeflow on GCP, taking note of the following:

 * Set up **OAuth client credentials** and **Cloud Identity-Aware Proxy (IAP)** as prompted during the deployment process.
-So, do not choose the deployment option to skip IAP.
+So, **do not choose the deployment option to skip IAP**.
 IAP ensures you can connect securely to the Kubeflow web applications.
 * When setting up the **authorized redirect URI** for the **OAuth client credentials**, use the same value for the `<deployment_name>` as you used